openela/ELValidated-abi/README.md

 Example: Compare against a Rocky RPM

-$distrocompat glibc-2.34-100.el9_4.4.x86_64.rpm
+$elverify-abi glibc-2.34-100.el9_4.4.x86_64.rpm
 Compatible

-Observations: The distrocompat tool will employ first the Vendor selection, namely, it searches for a Rocky version of glibc, and, if it is not found, a default one (in our exercise is Oracle) is chosen.
+Observations: The elverify-abi tool will employ first the Vendor selection, namely, it searches for a Rocky version of glibc, and, if it is not found, a default one (in our exercise is Oracle) is chosen.
  Next, the tool will employ a heuristic to match the closest